-Within the three lines-of-defence model, investments are managed in the first line through a dedicated Central Investment Office, reporting directly to the CEO of NN Group.
-The second line function DCRO (Deputy CRO) reports to the CRO of NN Schade.
+Within the three lines-of-defence model, investments are managed in the first line in close cooperation with NN Investment Office, reporting directly to the CFO of NN Schade.
+The second line function reports to the CRO of NN Schade.
 All stakeholders regularly meet in the Asset and Liability Committee ('ALCO') for discussing the most material issues.
 ALCO is involved in (but not limited to) oversight of market and investment risk taking, the definition of an investment strategy applicable to certain mandates and/or local financial markets, discussing quarterly figures and insights in interventions before end of quarter and capital position, risk metrics and balance sheet.
-Operational activities regarding investments are performed by NN Group's Business Unit NN Investment Partners, who also provides (unsolicited) advice on proposed or current investments.
+Operational activities regarding investments are performed by NN Group's Business Unit NN Investment Partners, which also provides (unsolicited) advice on proposed or current investments.